Galatasaray vs Bodoe/Glimt prediction and betting tips 22 Оctober 2025 | Dailysports experts

-Galatasaray - Bodø/Glimt prediction, H2H and probable lineups - October 22, 2025
+Galatasaray vs Bodø/Glimt prediction, H2H and probable lineups - 22 October 2025

-One of the matches of the third round of the 2025/26 Champions League group stage will take place on Wednesday at the Ali Sami Yen Stadium in Istanbul, where Turkish side Galatasaray will host Norway's Bodø/Glimt.
-Here’s a tip for the outcome of this clash with solid chances for success.
+One of the clashes of matchday 3 in the 2025/26 UEFA Champions League group stage will take place on Wednesday at the Ali Sami Yen Stadium in Istanbul, where Turkish side Galatasaray will host Norwegian outfit Bodø/Glimt.
+Here’s a betting pick for this intriguing contest, offering solid odds for success.

 Match preview